MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-interactions.md

 ms.date: 04/01/2021
 ms.author: jswymer
 ---
-# Create Interactions on Contacts and Segments
+# <a name="create-interactions-on-contacts-and-segments" />Create Interactions on Contacts and Segments
 You can create interactions to record all the interactions and communications you have with your contacts and segments, for example, direct mail.

 Before you create interactions, you must set up interaction templates.
 For more information, see  [Set Up Interaction Templates](marketing-interactions.md).

-## To create an interaction
+## <a name="to-create-an-interaction" />To create an interaction
 1. Open the contact, salesperson, or interaction log entry.
 2. Choose the **Create Interaction** action.
 3. Fill in the fields, and then choose the **OK** button.